 New smart apparel products are being created every day.
 By implementing AI along with technologies such as Bluetooth Low Energy (BLE), edge computing, and cloud data, smart textiles can monitor and communicate the wearer’s information, including biometric data such as blood pressure, heart rate, perspiration, temperature, and more.

-This article will examine how AI is impacting the textile industry, some new use cases, and why ultra-low-power (ULP) technologies are a must to fully unleash AI at the endpoints.
+This article will examine how AI is impacting the textile industry, some new Applications, and why ultra-low-power (ULP) technologies are a must to fully unleash AI at the endpoints.

 AI in the Textile Industry